Ways Into the Range

-The Espinhaço is a range of regions, each with its own terrain, way of life, and way of showing itself.
+The Espinhaço is a range of regions, each with its own terrain, way of life, and network of trails, roads, and waterways.

 Individually, each offers its own way into the range.